max397574/better-escape.nvim/readme.md

 ⚙️Customization
 -------------
-Call the setup function before calling the init function.
+Call the setup function with your options as arguments.

 ```lua
 -- lua, default settings